-42Detailed information on facilities where less than five or more person years of technical and scientific effort were devoted to the programmes and/or activities would run the risk of being an undue burden.
-The aim should be to declare all activities but to limit the detailed information to those with more than 5 person years of effort in those States Parties with relatively large defensive programmes whilst not excluding the need for declarations from States Parties with small defensive programmes.
+&lt;sup>47Detailed information on facilities where less than five or more person years of technical and scientific effort were devoted to the programmes and/or activities would run the risk of being an undue burden.
+The aim should be to declare all activities but to limit the detailed information to those with more than 5 person years of effort in subparagraph (a) above.
+Where less than five facilities have to be declared, declare in addition all facilities where more than 10 per cent of the total scientific and technical person years were devoted by the State Party to such programmes and/or activities;

-(C) VACCINE PRODUCTION FACILITIES
+(D) VACCINE PRODUCTION FACILITIES

-- 8. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, each facility which, during the previous calendar year with primary production containment produced with the use of fermenters and/or bioreactors, embryonated eggs or other means, or produced with the use of fermenters and/or bioreactors, embryonated eggs or other means and recovered by concentration or isolation, microorganisms or substances, causing a specific and protective immune response as an ingredient of: - (a) Any vaccine for humans for public use or for armed forces, or which was licensed, registered or otherwise approved by a component of the government of the State Party for distribution, sale or use; - (b) Any vaccine for animals for public use or any vaccine for animals which was licensed, registered or otherwise approved by a component of the government of the State Party for distribution, sale or use.
+9. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, each facility which, during the previous calendar year with primary production containment produced with the use of fermenters and/or bioreactors, embryonated eggs or other means, or produced with the use of fermenters and/or bioreactors, embryonated eggs or other means and recovered by concentration or isolation, microorganisms or substances, causing a specific and protective immune response as an ingredient of:

+(a) Any vaccine for humans for public use or for armed forces, or which was licensed, registered or otherwise approved by a component of the government of the State Party for distribution or sale;

+(b) Any vaccine for animals for public $use^{48}$ or any vaccine for animals which was licensed, registered or otherwise approved by a component of the government of the State Party for distribution or sale.

-(D) MAXIMUM BIOLOGICAL CONTAINMENT FACILITIES
+(E) MAXIMUM BIOLOGICAL CONTAINMENT FACILITIES

-9. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, all facilities designated as maximum biological containment.
+- 10. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, all facilities designated as maximum biological containment. - 49

-(E) PLANT PATHOGEN CONTAINMENT
+(F) PLANT PATHOGEN CONTAINMENT

-10. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, all facilities designated as plant pathogen containment facilities.
+11. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, all facilities designated as plant pathogen containment facilities.

-(F) WORK WITH LISTED AGENTS AND/OR TOXINS
+(G) WORK WITH LISTED AGENTS AND/OR TOXINS

-- 11. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, each facility which, during the previous calendar year, has conducted any of the following activities with agents and/or toxins listed in Annex A: - (a) Research and development performed in areas protected by high biological containment (BL-3); - (b) Production of one or more agents and/or toxins listed in Annex A, using the following techniques in which the stated threshold capacities are exceeded: - (i) Any fermenter(s)/bioreactor(s) with a total internal volume of 50 litres or more; or - (ii) Continuous or perfusion fermenters/bioreactors with a flow rate capable of exceeding 2 litres an hour; or
+12. Each State Party shall declare, in accordance with paragraphs 1 and 2 above, each facility which, during the previous calendar year, has conducted any of the following activities with agents and/or toxins listed in Annex A:

+(a) Research and development performed in areas protected by high biological containment (BL-3);

+(b) Production of one or more agents and/or toxins listed in Annex A, using the following techniques in which the stated threshold capacities are exceeded:

+those States Parties with relatively large defensive programmes whilst not excluding the need for declarations from States Parties with small defensive programmes.

+&lt;sup>48The words in AHG/51 "for public sale" or "that is available to the general public" are more limiting than the term in the earlier draft Protocol "for public use".

-43High biological containment has been incorporated into (G) Work with Listed Agents and/or Toxins.
+&lt;sup>49High biological containment has been incorporated into (G) Work with Listed Agents and/or Toxins.